 Family businesses not only represent the majority of businesses and sources of employment in our country; they also have a special responsibility for society.
-Through the multi-generational orientation of their business model and the long-term approach that it involves, they have a commitment to to deal responsibly with their employees and all other stakeholders.
-Because of this, the property rights are also accompanied by a special responsibility on the part of the business-owning family to organize itself in a way that will ensure a modern, sustainable approach to business management.
+Through the multi-generational and fiduciary orientation of their business model and the long-term approach that it involves, they have a commitment to deal responsibly with their employees and all other stakeholders.
+Because of this, the property rights are also accompanied by a special responsibility on the part of the business-owner family to organize itself in a way that will ensure a modern, sustainably successful approach to business management.

-Good governance is a component of modern, sustainable successful business management.
+Good governance is a component of modern, sustainably successful business management.
 The most important rules for listed public companies are laid down in the German Corporate Governance Code.
 It was not drawn up for family businesses without a capital-market orientation, because it requires a relatively high degree of homogeneity across the companies to which it applies.
 Family businesses, on the other hand, are characterized by a wide variety of legal forms, sizes and corporate, ownership and management structures.
 This variety gives rise to specific challenges that require special attention.

-The Governance Code for Family Businesses presented here is addressed to all owners of family companies who want to rise to meet their special responsibility.
-It is intended to assist business-owning families who adopt a holistic approach to business management that strives to strike a balance between the interests of all stakeholders, and to preserve the business that has been entrusted to them for the generations to come - for the benefit of their family, their customers and their employees.
-The goal of the Governance Code for Family Businesses is to help business-owner families ask the relevant questions and to find answers that are individually tailored to the situation specific to the business and the family involved.
-The content of the Code serves as a touchstone for common decisionmaking by owners, as a guide for the development of individual rules, and as an important precondition for long-term, continued existence as a family business.
+The Governance Code for Family Businesses presented here is addressed to all owners of family companies who want to live up to their special responsibility, regardless of the size of the business and for how many generations it has been run as a family business.
+It is intended to assist business-owner families who adopt a holistic approach to business management that strives to strike a balance between the interests of all stakeholders, and to preserve the business that has been entrusted to them for the generations to come - for the benefit of their family, their customers and their employees.
+The goal of the Governance Code for Family Businesses is to help business-owner families ask the relevant questions and to find answers that are individually tailored to the situation specific to the business, the assets and the family involved, which can then be laid down in their own Family Code.
+The content of the Code serves as a touchstone for common decision-making by owners, as a guide for the development of individual rules, and as an important precondition for long-term, continued existence as a family business.
 This lends the Code its special legitimacy.